tilomitra/node-boilerplate/README.md

 * 404/500 pages
 * Route Handling
 * Loading popular front-end code (jQuery/BootStrap by default)
+* Sharing templates/partials with the front-end
+* Sharing JavaScript variables with the front-end

 ## Goals
-1. To end the repetition involved with starting a new Node website project
+1. To end the repetition involved with starting a new Node web app.
-2. To never install anything outside of the project directory (For easier production deployment)
+2. To never install anything outside of the project directory (For easier production deployment).
-3. To make it easy to install additional modules within the project directory
-4. To enable easy upgrade or freezing of project dependencies

 ## Stack
 By default, Node Boilerplate comes with the following:

 * Express 4.x
 * Handlebars View Engine
-* Common Handlebars Helpers like `{{addLocalJS}}`, `{{addRemoteCSS}}`, to make it easy to load CSS/JS on a per-page basis.
+* Common Handlebars Helpers like `{{addLocalJS}}`, `{{addRemoteCSS}}`, and more to make it easy to load CSS/JS on a per-page basis.
 * Uses [express-state](https://github.com/yahoo/express-state) to expose data from the server to the client.
+* Allows you to share Handlebars templates/partials between the server and the client.

 ## Installation
 To install and run the Node Boilerplate template app: